export development

 Below are a few key figures that point to reasons why more American firms should consider export as a way to grow revenue.

-Sources: US World Economic Forum, Kipplinger Newsletter, State of the Union 2012, 2013, Federal Reserve Bank of Chicago, Wall Street Journal
+Sources: US World Economic Forum, Kipplinger Newsletter, Federal Reserve Bank of Chicago, Wall Street Journal

 .Click American Competitiveness for related blog post.

 Recognizing the powerful impact increased US exports have on the American economy, successive American administrations of both parties have forged free trade agreements with significant impact.
-If oil is taken out of assessment, the US has a trade surplus with every nation with which it has an FTA, again suggesting the true competitiveness of American business.
+If oil and natural gas are taken out of the assessment, the US often has a trade surplus in aggregate with the 20 nations with which we have free trade when tabulating exports and imports of manufactured goods and services.

-The current administration is launching trade discussions toward an FTA with the 28-member nation European Union and a broader trade framework through the Trans Pacific Partnership, which includes Australia, Brunei Darussalam, Canada, Chile, Malaysia, Mexico, New Zealand, Peru, Singapore, the US, Vietnam and, now, greater interest from Japan to join the trade talks, with support from the US.
-Of note is that the US already as an FTA with many of these nations involved (Canada/Mexico, Australia, Chile and Peru).
+The current administration is considering further trade discussions toward an FTA with the 28-member nation European Union and a broader trade framework through the former Trans Pacific Partnership via bi-lateral trade agreements with Australia, Brunei Darussalam, Canada, Chile, Malaysia, Mexico, New Zealand, Peru, Singapore, the US, Vietnam and Japan.
+The US already as an FTA with many of these nations involved inlcuding Canada/Mexico, Australia, Chile, Peru and Singapore.

-Click US Free Trade Agreements for a complete listing of America's 14 FTA's involving 21 nations and for information on how to determine if your products will receive preferential duty/tariff treatment under those agreements in those foreign markets.
+Contact FTI for a complete listing of America's 14 FTA's involving 20 nations and for information on how to determine if your products will receive preferential duty/tariff treatment under those agreements in those foreign markets.